What I’m on about

 Conversely, “divide and conquer” has been a well-known oppression strategy since the Roman Empire.
 It works for individuals just as it works for nations.
 If you are divided within yourself, you can never live up to your full potential.
 Yet most people choose exactly that state.
 They fight a constant war against themselves, by trying to suppress their urges, rationalise their emotions, or vice versa, letting the emotions rule without taking reason or anything else into consideration.
 If it doesn’t make them happy, why are people holding on to it?

-I believe it’s because being whole, accepting oneself fully and allowing every part to be there, includes things like facing our deep instinctual nature and the dark side, often called the shadow.
+I believe it’s because being whole, accepting oneself fully and allowing every part to be there, includes things like facing our deep instinctual nature and our darkness, often called the shadow.
 In our society, certain qualities are so taboo that we deny them, refuse to even acknowledge their existence.
 The ironic thing about the shadow is that it’s only ever dangerous when it’s being suppressed, much like the boiling saucepan might explode when the lid is forcibly held down on it, while it’ll bubble away without causing problems when the lid is off.
 But most people can’t face the fact that they are killers as well as nourishers, aggressive as well as meek and mild, envious and cynical as well as generous and compassionate.
 We’ve been taught that these things are bad.

 People who are doing advanced spiritual or magical work will sooner or later encounter their shadow.
 By then (when we’re adults), the process of denial has been going on for so long that the shadow often shows up in the shape of an outward force or demon.
 It can be very scary, but only until we realise that we’re actually facing part of ourselves.
 Most people never get past this stage; they are frightened and take a step back, or stop working magic altogether.
 Only very few ever come to realise that all they need to do is acknowledge and accept the shadow as part of their own being, and integrate it.
-It might not be pretty, but it’s human, natural, and normal – and it won’t do any harm as long as it’s being accepted and allowed to coexist with social bonds and love, which balance the shadow qualities.
+It might not be pretty, but it’s human, natural, and normal – and it won’t do any harm as long as it’s accepted, and allowed to coexist with social bonds and love, which balance the shadow qualities.